Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 • constraint updates

-In this framework, diplomatic events like the Trump–Xi summit become structured input signals that update global geopolitical models.
+Events like the Trump–Xi summit become structured inputs that update global geopolitical models in real time.

-Prediction markets function as the pricing engine for machine-readable diplomacy.
+Prediction markets act as the pricing interface for machine-readable diplomacy.

 • trade agreements